 As well as being able to book available time slots, they needed a price calculator to work out the correct price, including any extras.

-In this post, I will share my suggested solution so that you can set it up on your own website!
-We’ll do it by combining two well-known WooCommerce extensions.
+In this post, I will share my suggested solution so that you can set it up on your own WordPress site!
+We'll do it by combining two well-known WooCommerce extensions.

 The brief - booking appointment system with calendar, integrated with an instant quote calculator and online payments